rust-embedded/rust-raspberrypi-OS-tutorials/README.md

 code and minimal READMEs, and later write accompanying full-fledged tutorial text.**

+- The code written in these tutorials supports and runs on the **Raspberry Pi 3** and the **Raspberry Pi 4**.
+  - Tutorials 1 till 5 are groundwork code which only makes sense to on QEMU.
+  - Starting with [tutorial 6](06_drivers_gpio_uart), you can load and run the kernel on Raspberrys and observe output over UART.
+- For practical purposes, the kernel will be a classic [monolith].
+- For editing, I recommend [Visual Studio Code] with the [Rust Language Server] extension.
 - Check out the `make doc` command to browse the code with HTML goodness.
 - Note that the branch is subject to frequent force pushing.
 If updates happened since you last visited, make sure to clone a clean copy to be safe.
-- For editing, I recommend [Visual Studio Code] with the [Rust Language Server] extension.
-- For practical purposes, the kernel will be a classic [monolith].

 _Cheers,
 [Andre](https://github.com/andre-richter)_